tekknolagi/tekknolagi.github.com/_posts/2023-05-31-definite-assignment-analysis.md

 18 RETURN_VALUE                {a, b, c}
 ```

+We start off with no knowledge.
+There are no variables defined at the very top
+and we know nothing about the variables that are yet to be defined.

 You can see that at every `STORE_FAST` we learn that the variable it's storing
 is now defined.
 This means that at every `LOAD_FAST`, we could use that
 information to---if the variable is definitely defined---rewrite it to